Soaring levels of FSH (Follicular Stimulating Hormone) may explain the phenomenon of weight gain in menopausal women.

 Dr Caje Moniz, Consultant Clinical Biochemist and Head of Biochemistry at King’s College Hospital commented: “The menopause is a result of a loss of ovarian function.
 When approaching the menopause, periods become irregular, FSH levels increase in an attempt to stimulate the ovaries and overcome the negative inhibition that they normally exert.”

-Medically, the menopause is regarded as a period of 12 months since periods fail altogether and eventually remain elevated signalling cessation of ovarian function and the menopause.
+Medically, the menopause is regarded as a period of 12 months since periods fail altogether and FSH levels eventually remain elevated signalling cessation of ovarian function and the menopause.

 “The period of time varies in each person.
-There are established levels of FSH that can be measured in the blood by the laboratory at Twenty-five Harley Street and a doctor can interpret to advise on menopausal status.
+There are established levels of FSH that can be measured in the blood by the laboratory and a doctor can interpret to advise on menopausal status".

 Measure your bone density

-The DEXA machines are the ‘Gold Standard’ as recommended by the National Osteoporosis Society (NOS) for bone density measurements.
-Professor David Reid, one of the UK’s leading experts on DEXA and bone health, gives expert analysis on each scan, providing you peace of mind
+The DEXA scanners are the ‘Gold Standard’ as recommended by the National Osteoporosis Society (NOS) for bone density measurements.
+Professor David Reid, one of the UK’s leading experts on DEXA and bone health, gives expert analysis on each scan, providing additional peace of mind.

 The time of a woman’s life when her ovaries stop releasing an egg (ovum) on a monthly cycle, and her periods ceaseFull medical glossary